|Season (1 Jan 2024 - 31 Dec 2024)

 The booking has now been opened for the time period 02.01.2024 to 30.03.2024.

 Norway's most popular fjord tour is Norway in a Nutshell!
 Experience the world famous Flåm Railway and a fjord cruise on the Nærøyfjord.
 Book online!

-The trip is offered all year, takes around nine hours and passes through some of the most beautiful landscapes in Fjord Norway.
+The trip is offered all year, takes around eleven hours and passes through some of the most beautiful landscapes in Fjord Norway.
 The trip comprises a fjord tour, the Bergen Railway and Flåm Railway and is Norway's most popular round trip.

 Norway in a nutshell® starts from the railway station in Bergen with a trip on the beautiful Bergen Railway from Bergen to Voss.
 Bergen Railway is the highest altitude railway in Northern Europe, and around 100 kilometres of the line run through wild mountain terrain.
 The train station in Bergen only has a few platforms and the train is easy to find.

 At the railway station in Voss, you will find the bus, which is clearly marked 'Norway in a nutshell®'.
 The train is very accurate, but should a delay occur, the bus will wait for the train.